Doxuno

 Acceleration on Termination: Double Trigger - acceleration requires both a change of control and termination without cause.

-Any acceleration hereunder shall be implemented in a manner that preserves the intended tax treatment of the underlying equity (including IRC §83 treatment) and, where applicable, complies with IRC §280G (parachute payment rules) for changes of control.
+Any acceleration shall be implemented in a manner that preserves the intended tax treatment of the underlying equity (including I.R.C. §83 treatment) and, where applicable, complies with I.R.C. §280G (golden-parachute rules) on a change of control.

 ANTI-DILUTION PROTECTION

 Each Founder shall be entitled to Weighted Average anti-dilution protection.
-In the event the Company issues additional equity at a price per share lower than the price paid by the Founders, the Founders' equity shall be adjusted pursuant to the weighted average method to protect against dilution of their ownership interests.
+If the Company issues additional equity at a price per share lower than the price paid by the Founders, the Founders' equity shall be adjusted pursuant to the weighted average method to protect against dilution of their ownership interests.

 DECISION-MAKING